 Are Heart Murmurs in Children Dangerous?

 “Murmur” is probably the most misunderstood word in pediatric cardiology.
-Heart murmurs are the most common referral to a pediatric cardiologist.
+The term "murmur" often sparks concern in parents, yet it's the most common reason for pediatric cardiology referrals.
 Almost all children will have a murmur heard at some point in their life.

 The majority of murmurs in childhood are benign and do not represent anything wrong with the heart.
 We call these murmurs many different terms: innocent, physiologic, benign, normal or functional.
 They all mean the same thing.
 Many murmurs are picked up on routine medical exams such as annual or sports physicals.
 In most cases, a pediatric cardiologist can listen to a child’s heart and determine if a murmur is an innocent murmur of childhood or deserves further workup.
 Often people will say that they had a murmur as a child that went away.
 It is most likely that they had an innocent murmur of childhood.

 As pediatric cardiologists, it is our job to take a good patient history, look for other symptoms and listen to differentiate between an innocent or more serious heart murmur.
-Murmurs that seem questionable or suspicious are further evaluated by an echocardiogram.
+Murmurs that seem questionable or suspicious are further evaluated by an echocardiogram, a non-invasive test that provides detailed images of the heart's structure and function.
 Much of the time, echocardiograms can be performed the same day as the visit with the cardiologist.

 To learn more about Pediatric Cardiology, visit ochsner.org/pediatric-cardiology.

-For the fifth year in a row, Ochsner Hospital for Children has been ranked among the Top 50 Children’s Hospitals in the country for pediatric cardiology and heart surgery by U.S. News and World Report.
+For the sixth year in a row, Ochsner Children's has been ranked among the Top 50 Children’s Hospitals in the country for pediatric cardiology and heart surgery by U.S. News and World Report.
 The U.S. News Best Children’s Hospitals rankings rely on clinical data and on an annual survey of pediatric specialists.
 The rankings methodology factors in patient outcomes, such as mortality and infection rates, as well as available clinical resources and compliance with best practices.
-Ochsner Hospital for Children is Louisiana's only ranked children's hospital.
+Ochsner Children's is Louisiana's only ranked children's hospital.

-Ochsner Hospital for Children has offered exceptional pediatric care for more than 75 years.
+Ochsner Children's has offered exceptional pediatric care for more than 75 years.
 Ochsner offers the only pediatric heart and liver transplant program in the state, serving over 76,000 children every year with 140 physicians specializing in more than 30 pediatric specialties and sub-specialties.
-Ochsner Hospital for Children’s flagship facility is located in New Orleans, with subspecialty clinics across Louisiana and in Mississippi.
+Ochsner Children’s flagship facility is located in New Orleans, with subspecialty clinics across Louisiana and in Mississippi.